Why I Love Custom Guardian Bells for Motorcycles ?

 Strategic Purchasing Recommendations for Clubs and Retailers

-- Proprietary Design and Volume: If you need a unique club logo or shape, you must order at least 100+ units.
-Plan for the 8-week design and casting time.
-This gives the lowest long-term cost per unit (under $8.00 with the fee included).
+- Proprietary Design and Volume: Need a club logo or unique shape?
+Order 100+ units and plan for the 8-week design and casting process.
+This gives the lowest long-term cost per bell—often under $8 with setup included.

 | Order Quantity (Units) | NRE/Mold Setup Fee (1-Sided) | Unit Cost Per Bell (Approx.) | Total Estimated Cost Range | Typical Lead Time |